-When an individual begins their journey on the road to recovering from a serious addiction, they may end up relapsing.
+When an individual begins their journey on the road to recovering from a serious addiction, there is a chance they may end up relapsing.

 Relapsing does not mean that the individual has failed at recovering from the addiction.
 It is very common for a former addict to relapse.
-For those who are suffering from an addiction and have recently relapsed, Life Works has a number of judgement free relapse treatments available.
+There is no shame in coming back to receive more treatment if you have had a relapse.
+For those who are suffering from an addiction and have recently relapsed, Life Works has a range of judgement free relapse treatments available.
 We can offer you support encouragement and treatment to help you get back on the road to recovery.

-I think I need help with Relapse Prevention, how can Life Works help me?
+I need relapse treatment, how can Life Works help?

 Starting relapse treatment at Life Works is simple.
 It starts with a call to our enquiries team.
 They will ask you relevant questions and assess the problems you are facing.
 If the enquiries team believes Life Works can help, they will admit you as soon as possible.
 Once you arrive, you will begin your treatment plan.
 For some people, this may include a medically assisted detox and, for others, it might mean they join our therapy groups immediately.
 Our goal is to help you understand what triggered your relapse and then give you the tools you need to prevent another relapse in the future.
 Once you start treatment with us, you will also be assigned a primary counsellor who will help you through treatment.
 You will be paired with a buddy (another client who understands the routine and policies) who will help you navigate Life Works while you get settled.
 You will also speak meet with a number of medical professionals to ensure you are in the best possible shape to start your treatment.